Manslaughter: Canada

-Canadian law distinguishes between justifiable, accidental and culpable homicide.
+Canadian law distinguishes between justifiable (e.g., self-defence), accidental, and culpable homicide.
 If a death is deemed a culpable homicide, it generally falls under one of four categories (first-degree murder, second-degree murder, manslaughter, and infanticide).

 Canadian law defines manslaughter as "a homicide committed without the intention to cause death, although there may have been an intention to cause harm".
 There are two broad categories of manslaughter: unlawful act, and criminal negligence.

 Unlawful act is when a person commits a crime that unintentionally results in the death of another person.

 Criminal negligence is when the homicide was the result of an act that showed wanton or reckless disregard for the lives of others.

 England and Wales

 In English law, manslaughter is a less serious offence than murder.
 In England and Wales, the usual practice is to prefer a charge of murder, with the judge or defence able to introduce manslaughter as an option (see lesser included offence).
 The jury then decides whether the defendant is guilty or not guilty of either murder or manslaughter.
 Manslaughter may be either voluntary or involuntary, depending on whether the accused has the required mens rea for murder.